tomjuggler/FastLED_2_Processing/README.md

 # FastLED_2_Processing
 Sketches for sending FastLED pixel data to Processing (via serial connection)

+Additional Persistence of Vision display code added.
+POV mode works for displays where the visual is output one column at a time.
+POV poi, bicycle spoke POV etc. Other modes left unchanged.

 FastLED Library info can be be found here: [fastled.io](http://fastled.io/)